 With regard typical pavement sealcoat products, none of them offers a guarantee or warrantee.
-These products sit on the surface of the pavement and it has been well documented in the referenced reports and well as many others that friction over the surface of these products and the resulting particles result in the transport of PAH's into the environment.
+These products sit on the surface of the pavement and it has been well documented in the referenced reports and well as many others that friction over the surface of these products and the resulting particles result in the transport of PAHø into the environment.
 There is no arguing the acute and chronic health effects of coal tar, the associated PAH content, and the mobility and exposure concerns from these types of applications.
-There is indisputable evidence that long term exposure to coal tar and PAH's may lead to health problems, particularly to the lungs and heart.
+More importantly, there is indisputable scientific evidence that long term exposure to coal tar and PAHø may lead to health problems, particularly to the lungs and heart and transport in the environment has shown to be toxic to aquatic life.

-PDC is not a sealcoat product and although it contains a coal tar constituent there are no studies or evidence to suggest that it functions or wears in the same manner; the product guarantees a 3-year performance against cracking, peeling and delamination.
-As advertised and patented, it rejuvenates the pavement by penetration to restore the original flexible properties and will not crack as it "moves" with the pavement.
+PDC is marketed to õseal and restoreö pavement with the ability not sit on the pavement surface as a õtypicalö emulsion product.
+It contains a coal tar constituent but to date there are no studies or evidence to suggest that it functions or wears in the same manner; the product guarantees a 3-year performance against cracking, peeling and delamination.
+As advertised and patented, it rejuvenates the pavement by penetration and restores the original flexible properties; it will not crack as it õmovesö with the pavement.
 It has been utilized by hundreds of airport facilities throughout the US and abroad and approved by the FAA (Engineering Brief 44B Specification, Attachment 3).
 It has been used at US and international military installations, professional automobile racing tracks, Gillette Stadium and the Polynesian Gardens at Walt Disney world in Orlando, Florida.
 It has been approved by the US Army Corps of Engineers for surface Areas Materials Utilization (see Attachment 4) and is the only recognized rejuvenation product by the U.S Asphalt Institute.
-It has also been used for pavement rejuvenation at the EPA Research Commons Administration and Environmental Research Center in Durham, NC.
-We have not found any evidence to suggest that this product is prone to frictional mobilization and PAH transport into the environment.
+It has also been used for pavement rejuvenation at the EPA Research Commons Administration and Environmental Research Center in Durham, NC and for over 1,000 miles of residential applications.